NVIDIA/MinkowskiEngine/README.md

 ## News

+- 2021-04-08 Due to recent errors in [pytorch 1.8 + CUDA 11](https://github.com/NVIDIA/MinkowskiEngine/issues/330), it is recommended to use [anaconda for installation](#anaconda).
 - 2020-12-24 v0.5 is now available!
 The new version provides CUDA accelerations for all coordinate management functions.

 ## Example Networks